ergonode/docs/docs/installation/frontend.md

 npm run modules
 ```

-You might want automatically setup all modules by executing command:
+You might want automatically setup all modules by executing the command:
 ```bash
 npm run modules:all
 ```